|

 people who are anxious or afraid, alone or isolated.

-Living, loving God, we praise you, and through times of peril we lean into you, for in Jesus Christ.
+and through times of peril we lean into you,

-You have trodden paths as difficult as ours, revealing there a love that nothing defeats, a love that bears us through.
+You have trodden paths as difficult as ours,

 Find a comfortable place to sit and listen to these musical selections.